playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## SecurityHeadersFilter's contentSecurityPolicy deprecated for CSPFilter

 The [[SecurityHeaders filter|SecurityHeaders]] has a `contentSecurityPolicy` property: this is deprecated in 2.7.0.  `contentSecurityPolicy` has been changed from `default-src 'self'` to `null` -- the default setting of `null` means that a `Content-Security-Policy` header will not be added to HTTP responses from the SecurityHeaders filter.
-Please use the new [[CSPFilter]] to enable CSP functionality.
+Please use the new [[CSPFilter|CspFilter]] to enable CSP functionality.

 If `play.filters.headers.contentSecurityPolicy` is not `null`, you will receive a warning.
 It is technically possible to have `contentSecurityPolicy` and the new `CSPFilter` active at the same time, but this is not recommended.